TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

         def __str__(self):
             return self.fmt.format(*self.args, **self.kwargs)

-    class DollarMessage:
+    kundi DollarMessage:
         def __init__(self, fmt, /, **kwargs):
             self.fmt = fmt
             self.kwargs = kwargs

         def __str__(self):
-            from string import Template
+            kutoka string agiza Template
             return Template(self.fmt).substitute(**self.kwargs)

 Either of these can be used in place of a format string, to allow {}- or
 $-formatting to be used to build the actual "message" part which appears in the formatted log output in place of "%(message)s" or "{message}" or "$message".
-It's a little unwieldy to use the class names whenever you want to log something, but it's quite palatable if you use an alias such as __ (double underscore --- not to be confused with _, the single underscore used as a synonym/alias for :func:`gettext.gettext` or its brethren).
+It's a little unwieldy to use the kundi names whenever you want to log something, but it's quite palatable if you use an alias such as __ (double underscore --- not to be confused with _, the single underscore used as a synonym/alias for :func:`gettext.gettext` or its brethren).